Exchange and gift programs help herbaria diversify their holdings and share scientific research materials.

 - Nevling, Lorin I., Jr. 1973.
 Report of the committee for recommendations in desirable procedures in herbarium practice and ethics, II.
 Brittonia 25(3): 307-310.

-Before establishing exchange relationships and accepting gifts consider all aspects in relation to shipping specimens.
+Before accepting gifts or exchange specimens, consider all aspects in relation to shipping specimens.

 - Legal requirements.